Extending maternity leave

 • Up to 78 weeks as extended parental leave

-Once you have made your selection, you can provide your supervisor with notice if you wish to extend your leave (as long as it does not exceed 78 weeks in total) or return from your leave early.
+Once you have made your selection, you can provide your supervisor with notice if you wish to extend your leave (if it does not exceed 78 weeks in total) or return from your leave early.

 If you're taking parental leave and have included this leave with your maternity leave application, please refer to the parental leave timeline